heba14101998/Hands-on-Data-with-Python/README.md

 ---
 # Python Notebooks for Data Science
 ---
-This repository contains a collection of Python notebooks covering various topics in statistics and machine learning for data science applications.
-The notebooks provide shallow explanations, examples, and coding exercises to help solidify understanding.
+This repository offers a comprehensive collection of Python notebooks that serve as a detailed guide to key topics in statistics and machine learning for data science applications.

+Each notebook includes clear explanations, practical examples, and hands-on coding exercises to reinforce learning.
+Designed for beginners and learners at any level, these resources cover foundational concepts, step-by-step implementations from scratch, and real-world applications using Scikit-learn.

+Whether you're new to data analysis or looking to enhance your machine learning skills, this repository provides a structured and practical approach to mastering these techniques.

+## Used Datasets
+This repository includes small to medium-sized datasets in the `datasets` directory, but larger datasets are excluded due to size constraints.
+For these, source URLs are provided in text file that has the same name of the dataset.
+Download the missing datasets from the provided URLs and place them in the `datasets` directory to ensure the code runs properly.
+For any issues, feel free to open an issue.

 ## Contents

 The notebooks are organized into the following categories:

-# Hands-on Data with Python

-This repository contains Jupyter notebooks covering various data science topics, with a focus on practical applications using Python.
-The notebooks are designed for beginners and anyone looking to learn data analysis and machine learning techniques.

-## Topics Covered

-**1. Data Exploration and Preprocessing:**
+**[101] Data Exploration and Preprocessing:** All notebooks starts with **101** code is the machine leaning and data science.

+- **`101-01-linear-algebra.ipynb`**: Covers the fundamentals of linear algebra, including vectors, matrices, and operations.
-- **`python-for-data-21-descriptive-statistics.ipynb`**: Covers descriptive statistics, data visualization, and understanding key metrics for data analysis.
+- **`101-02-descriptive-statistics.ipynb`**: Covers descriptive statistics, data visualization, and understanding key metrics for data analysis.
-- **`python-for-data-22-probability-distributions.ipynb`**: Introduces basic probability theory, random variables, distributions.
+- **`101-03-probability-distributions.ipynb`**: Introduces basic probability theory, random variables, distributions.
-- **`python-for-data-23-hypothesis-testing.ipynb`**:  Explains hypothesis testing, confidance interval, t-tests, and how to perform them in Python.
+- **`101-04-T-testing-and-error-types`**:  Explains hypothesis testing, confidance interval, t-tests, and how to perform them in Python.

-**2. Feature Engineering and Selection:**
+**[202] Feature Engineering and Selection:**
+All notebooks starts with **202** code is the machine leaning and data science.
+- **`202-01-feature-selection-part1.ipynb`**: Assessing the relationship between features and the target variable.
+As well as a comprehensive guide to various methods for feature selection, including filter, wrapper, and embedded techniques.

-- **`python-for-data-26-feature-selection.ipynb`**:  Explores feature engineering techniques to improve model performance, covers different feature selection methods, and demonstrates their implementation.
+- **`202-02-feature-selection-part2.ipynb`**: Explores feature engineering techniques to improve model performance, covers different feature selection methods, and demonstrates their implementation.

+- **`202-03-feature-extraction-(pca-t.sne-umap).ipynb`**: a comprehensive guide to dimensionality reduction techniques, specifically focusing on PCA, t-SNE, and UMAP.
+It includes theoretical explanations, step-by-step implementations from scratch, and practical applications using Scikit-learn.

-**3. Machine Learning Algorithms:**
+**[303] Machine Learning Algorithms:**

-- **`python-for-data-27-linear-regression.ipynb`**: Introduces simple, multiple linear regression models, and polynomial regression.
+- **`303-01-linear-regression.ipynb`**: Introduces simple, multiple linear regression models, and polynomial regression.
 Discussion on linear regression assumptions
-- **`python-for-data-28-regression-analysis-and-glmm.ipynb`**:  Expands on regression analysis, including generalized linear models (GLMs).
+- **`303-02-regression-analysis-and-glmm.ipynb`**:  Expands on regression analysis, including generalized linear models (GLMs).
-- **`python-for-data-29-logistic-regression.ipynb`**:  Covers binary classification using logistic regression, with various performance metrics using this [book](https://learning.oreilly.com/library/view/grokking-machine-learning/9781617295911/Text/06.xhtml#heading_id_12) as reference.
+- **`303-03-logistic-regression.ipynb`**:  Covers binary classification using logistic regression, with various performance metrics using this [book](https://learning.oreilly.com/library/view/grokking-machine-learning/9781617295911/Text/06.xhtml#heading_id_12) as reference.
-- **`python-for-data-30-support-vector-machine-svm.ipynb`**:  Explores Support Vector Machines (SVMs), a versatile algorithm for both classification and regression tasks.
+- **`303-04-support-vector-machine-svc.ipynb`**:  Explores Support Vector Machines (SVMs), a versatile algorithm for both classification and regression tasks.
+- **`303-05-support-vector-machine-svr.ipynb`**:  comming soon
+- **`303-06-descion-tree.ipynb`**:  comming soon

 ## Getting Started